 - Make the programming more complex

-- Take too long to implement
+- Take too long to design and implement

 Protect Yourself From The Outset

 Don't assume that somehow your project will automatically and magically adhere to the best maintainability coding standards.
 Demand sight of the documentation on the coding standard used.